anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A constrained version of EST, using Coap and DTLS, is described in {{I-D.ietf-ace-coap-est}}.
 The {{I-D.ietf-anima-constrained-voucher}} extends {{I-D.ietf-ace-coap-est}} with BRSKI artifacts such as voucher, request voucher, and the protocol extensions for constrained Pledges.

 DTLS is a client-server protocol relying on the underlying IP layer to perform the routing between the DTLS Client and the DTLS Server.
-However, the Pledge will not be IP routable until it is authenticated to the network.
-A new Pledge can only initially use a link-local IPv6 address to communicate with a neighbor on the same link {{RFC6775}} until it receives the necessary network configuration parameters.
+However, the Pledge will not be IP routable over the mesh network until it is authenticated to the mesh network.
+A new Pledge can only initially use a link-local IPv6 address to communicate with a mesh neighbor [RFC6775] until it receives the necessary network configuration parameters.
+The Pledge receives these configuration parameters from the Registrar.
+When the Registrar is not a direct neighbor of the Registrar but several hops away, the Pledge discovers a neighbor constrained Join Proxy, which transmits the DTLS protected request coming from the Pledge to the Registrar.
+The constrained Join Proxy must be enrolled previously such that the message from constrained Join Proxy to Registrar can be routed over one or more hops.
-However, before the Pledge can receive these configuration parameters, it needs to authenticate itself to the network to which it connects.

 During enrollment, a DTLS connection is required between Pledge and Registrar.

-Once a Pledge is enrolled, it can act as Join Proxy between other Pledges and the enrolling Registrar.
+Once a Pledge is enrolled, it can act as constrained Join Proxy between other Pledges and the enrolling Registrar.

-This document specifies a new form of Join Proxy and protocol to act as intermediary between Pledge and Registrar to relay DTLS messages between Pledge and Registrar.
-Two versions of the Join Proxy are specified:
+This document specifies a new form of constrained Join Proxy and protocol to act as intermediary between Pledge and Registrar to relay DTLS messages between Pledge and Registrar.
+Two versions of the constrained Join Proxy are specified:

     1 A stateful Join Proxy that locally stores IP addresses during the connection.